alexander-mathieu/crowdhound_be/README.md

 #### createDog(dog: <DogInputType>)

 Creates a dog in the database for the current user (based on the `google_token` in the params).
+Requires a DogInputType argument.
 Returns a DogType object.

-Required arguments include:
-* name - String
-* activity level - Integer (0, 1, or 2)
-* weight - Integer (in pounds)
-* breed - String
-* birthdate - String

-Optional arguments include:
-* short description - String
-* long description - String

 Example request:
 ```